monora/rgl/README.md

 ## Copying

-RGL is Copyright (c) 2002,2004,2005,2008,2013,2015,2019 by Horst Duchene.
-It is free software, and may be redistributed under the [Ruby license](https://en.wikipedia.org/wiki/Ruby_License) and terms specified in the
+RGL is Copyright (c) 2002,2004,2005,2008,2013,2015,2019,2020 by Horst Duchene.
+It is free software, and may be redistributed under the [Ruby license](https://en.wikipedia.org/wiki/Ruby_License) and terms specified in the LICENSE file.
-[COPYING](https://github.com/ruby/ruby/blob/master/COPYING) file of the Ruby language distribution.